Abdelrhman2022/Automation-Extract-IMDb-Movie-Ratings-And-Their-Details-Using-Selenium-Beautifulsoup/README.md

 # Automation Extract IMDb Movie Ratings And Their Details Using Selenium Beautifulsoup
- I automated scrape the IMDb movie ratings and their details with the help of the BeautifulSoup and Selenium libraries of Python
+ I automated scrape the IMDb movie ratings and their details with the help of the BeautifulSoup and Selenium libraries of Python then store scraped data in CSV file
 ```
   Data we need to extract